bryanswkim/bryanswkim/README.md

 - Interested in multimodal generative models, image & video diffusion models, and inverse problems.

-- Actively seeking research opportunities for 2026.
+- Greatly interested in research opportunities for 2026.
 Visit my [website](https://bryanswkim.github.io/)!

 - Feel free to reach out to me at bryanswkim(at)kaist.ac.kr or lodingkim(at)gmail.com